Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Trish said people still bring up Vince’s character making her get down on all fours and bark like a dog.
 Trish said they wanted the fans to feel the emotion they felt.
 Author Sharon Mazer said that while Vince was doing a performance and getting everyone to hate him, he was giving the fans a titty show.
 Dave Meltzer said he thought the segment sucked, but the show was geared to guys.
 Trish said they knew when they did the scene that the comeuppance would come at WrestleMania.

 -Vince and Shane spoke about their first match at WrestleMania.
 Shane recalled wrestling his father when he was younger.
 Shane recalled Vince grabbing his hair and pulling back.
 Shane accused him of cheating.
 Vince told him that’s what he does in life.
-Vince said he cheats and he wins, and Shane needed to learn that lesson.
+Shane recalled Vince saying he cheats and he wins, and Shane needed to learn that lesson.

 -USA Network Bonnie Hammer said Vince was a master at blurring storylines.
 Hammer said he would twist something that started out as a piece of reality and then he would take it step by step so that viewers didn’t know what to believe or not to believe.